SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Inaccessible Aeries

 Griffons roost alone or in pairs on craggy mountainsides, in forests, or on cliffs overlooking the ocean.
 They hide their nests in enormous treetops, scrubby thickets clinging to a cliff, or similarly sheltered nooks that are nearly unreachable for creatures who can't fly.
 Each aerie holds up to three eggs during brooding season, which lasts for three months starting in the early spring.
 Chicks hatch after forty days of incubation, then remain in or near the nest as their parents feed them.
-About forty days after hatching, a griffon chick learns to fly-and after that, it's only a matter of days before they set out from their nest into the wider world, generally making their own nest somewhere nearby.
+About forty days after hatching, a griffon chick learns to fly—and after that, it's only a matter of days before they set out from their nest into the wider world, generally making their own nest somewhere nearby.

 #### Rare Breeds